- About Us

-The Alliance is delighted to announce a full-time summer internship program in Shanghai.
-Launching in summer 2014, the 9-credit curriculum includes a full-time internship (6 credits) and an Alliance core course (3 credits).
+Launching in Summer 2014, the 9-credit curriculum includes a full-time internship (6 credits) and an Alliance core course (3 credits).
 Internships are supervised by a faculty advisor and designed to accommodate a variety of language levels and academic or professional interests, though placements may vary according to each student’s Chinese language proficiency.

 Placements may include Chinese, foreign-owned, or joint-venture companies, research and government organizations, NGOs, or media and art studios.
 Students also participate in an internship seminar that requires a paper and oral presentation.

 Although no prior study of Chinese is required, students’ Chinese language proficiency may affect their internship placements.
 The internship field in China’s large cities is highly competitive and the number of available placements is limited.

 For a total 9 credits in the summer term, students take the following curriculum.
 All classes are offered exclusively for Alliance students.